upbound/docs/content/core-concepts/testing.md

 description: "How to run your control plane project on a development control plane"
 ---

-To test your control planes projects, run them on development control planes.
-Run the following command.
+To test your control planes projects, use the `up project run` command to deploy a development control plane.

 ```shell
 up project run